apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 the initial security provider implementation and has been backported to existing branches (see [OAK-3201] and [OAK-3441]).

-While optional configuration settting can be changed or extended at runtime, modules and extensions considered required for a functional security setup, need to be listed in the _"Required Service PIDs"_ property.
+While optional configuration setting can be changed or extended at runtime, modules and extensions considered required for a functional security setup, need to be listed in the _"Required Service PIDs"_ property.
 This asserts both reliable security setup and proper initialization of the individual modules.
 See also